Aurelio Caggiano, Naples, Italy

 Paul Jean Clays (27 November 1819 to 10 February 1900) Belgian artist best known for his marine paintings.

 Clays left school early, without telling anyone why he left or where he was headed, and immediately pursued his desire to become a sailor.
 He approached some boat men who were hospitable towards him and took him on as an apprentice sailor.
-In his years on the sea he learned not only the perils of the life of a sailor but also developed an extreme sensitivity and the exact feeling for colors given by sea and sky during the tempest days.
+In his years on the sea he learned not only the perils of the life of a sailor but also developed an extreme sensitivity and the exact feeling for colours of sea and sky in calm and storm.

 In 1856 he relocated from Brussels to Antwerp at which point he became the official painter of the banks of the Scheldt.
 Unfortunately, there were few resources and artists for him in Antwerp and he had to sell his work at drastically low prices.
 To become financially sufficient, he was forced to become a sailor once again.
 He worked on a government ship that traveled across the North Sea.
 His artwork for the Belgian State Steamship Company may also owe something to this connection.